mitsuba-renderer/drjit/docs/optim.rst

 is equivalent to (but *more efficient* than) four subsequent gathers that access elements ``index4*0`` to ``index*4+3``.
 Dr.Jit compiles such operations into *packet memory operations* whenever the size of the output array is a power of two.
+Other sizes are decomposed into sequences of smaller packet operations (for example, size 24 is realized as 3 packets with width 8).
 This yields a small performance improvement on the GPU (on the order of 5-30%) and a massive speedup on the LLVM CPU backend especially for scatters.
 See the flag :py:attr:`drjit.JitFlag.PacketOps` for details.